TheTrustedAdvisor/FabricAdoptionFramework/docs/methodologies/1-strategy/prepare-your-organization.md

 - Accelerates innovation and adoption of self-service models.
 - Drives continuous delivery of business value.
 - Enables governance by design via reusable policies and templates.
+- Increases stakeholder engagement by involving business and IT throughout the lifecycle.
+- Improves measurement of business value delivery through ongoing feedback and metrics.

 **Recommendations:**